ResidentMario/wargame-data/README.md

 6. You will now have a subdirectory called `NDF_Win` in your folder, containing all of the raws.
 Cut-paste that to wherever appropriate&mdash;in our case, as a subfolder of the version number under `raws` in this repository.

-Currently the first, second, and most recent raws are available under `raws`.
+Currently only the most recent raw is available under `raws`.
 More forthcoming after I get merge working.